gabrielrori/Linux-Installation-Guides/README.md

 # Linux Installation Guides

-This repository provides comprehensive installation guides for several Linux distributions, offering step-by-step instructions for setting up and configuring these operating systems.
-These guides are designed to assist both beginners and experienced users in deploying Linux effectively.
+This repository provides installation guides for Linux distributions, offering step-by-step instructions for setting up and configuring these operating systems.
+These guides are designed to assist users in deploying Linux effectively.

 ## Contents